9 Adventurous New Orleans Outdoor Activities

 Still need more Big Easy trip inspiration?
 Check out these other things to do in New Orleans!

-Whew โ there you have it, nine amazing ways to enjoy outdoor activities in New Orleans!
+Whew—there you have it, nine amazing ways to enjoy outdoor activities in New Orleans!
 Do you have a favorite from this list, or is there anything you would add?

-Let me know in the comments or over on Instagram!
-Also, be sure to save this article to Pinterest for trip planning later on!
+Be sure to save this article to Pinterest for trip planning later on!